s10bhavesh/s10bhavesh/README.md

 ### Hi there 👋

 I am Bhavesh Sonwani.
 I am a developer, researcher, and self-taught musician.
-I have a multi-disciplinary academic background in Computer Science, Artificial Intelligence, and Cognitive Science.
+My background has a diverse blend of Computer Science, Data Science & Artificial Intelligence, Cognitive Science, Physics, and Music.
+I enjoy aquiring new skills.
+I am open to collaborative projects in both coding and music.

+I am a Junior Research Fellow (JRF) at IIT Bhilai on 6G wireless communication systems.